youssefsaeed555/plog-ITI/README.md

 5. Enable user to edit or delete his posts only.
 6. user can view the posts he created previously.
 7. User profile page that enable user to edit his data, photo, and password.
-8. Responsive design for mobile and desktop screens.

 # Technologies
 1. React.js